Pride of Place - Plant a Mini Orchard

 transplant shock and encourage healthy growth.

-- Dig a hole approximately twice the depth and width of the root ball of your plant and partly fill with Tui Garden Mix.
+- Dig a hole approximately twice the depth and width of the root ball of your plant

 - Apply Tui Enrich Fruit, Citrus, Tree & Shrub Fertiliser around the dripline of your tree.